This course can be presented in-house via live webinar.

 Case Study V: Where has value been created, modelling APV analysis for an LBO transaction

-On days one, two and three this modelling course covers the key elements of an acquisition or merger, from the initial stand-alone valuation of the target to the more complex accounting and modelling issues to be considered and finally analysing and assessing the value created by synergy benefits and leverage.
+On days one, two and three the course covers the key elements of an acquisition or merger, from the initial stand-alone valuation of the target to the more complex accounting and modelling issues to be considered and finally analysing and assessing the value created by synergy benefits and leverage

-This corporate finance modelling course is run in an interactive, participative format, where participants learn by doing.
+This course is run in an interactive, participative format, where participants learn by doing.
 The key concepts covered in the main teaching sessions are punctuated and illustrated by detailed case and modelling work.